 Described as “unstinting in energetic projection every step of the way” (Calgary Herald), violinist Danny Koo has carved out a distinctive professional profile as a chamber musician, soloist, and recitalist in appearances throughout the world.

-An avid and sought-after chamber musician, Danny has most recently collaborated with Stephen Prutsman, Andres Diaz, Roberto Diaz, Clive Greensmith, Soovin Kim, Randall Scarlata, Johannes Moser, Lluis Claret, Kim Kashkashian, Jaime Laredo, Sharon Robinson, Joseph Kalichstein, Barry Shiffman, Vivian Weilerstein, and Donald Weilerstein, among others.
-He regularly performs with leading ensembles, including ECCO, DITTO, Kafka Quartet, Music Street, Wellesley Chamber Players, duo Punch, Constantia, and the Chameleon Arts Ensemble.
-In addition, Danny has been participated in a number of renowned music festivals, including the Transatlantic Encounters at Snape Maltings, Rockport Chamber Music Festival, Music@Menlo, Lake Champlain Chamber Music Festival, Summerfest at La Jolla, Perlman Chamber Music Program, and Banff Chamber Music Program.
-He has also presented acclaimed recitals at the Kennedy Center, Jordan Hall, Fanneuil Hall, and Old South Meeting Place.
+An avid and sought-after chamber musician, Danny has most recently collaborated with Kim Kashkashian, Jaime Laredo, Andres Diaz, Roberto Diaz, Clive Greensmith, Soovin Kim, Lluis Claret, Joseph Kalichstein, Barry Shiffman, Vivian and Donald Weilerstein.
+He regularly performs with leading ensembles including ECCO, DITTO, Kafka Quartet, Music Street, Wellesley Chamber Players, duo Punch, Constantia, and the Chameleon Arts Ensemble.
+In addition, Danny has been participated in a number of high-profile music festivals, including the Transatlantic Encounters at Snape Maltings, Rockport Chamber Music Festival, Music@Menlo, Lake Champlain Chamber Music Festival, Summerfest at La Jolla, Perlman Chamber Music Program, and Banff Chamber Music Program.
+He has also presented acclaimed recitals in the US such at the Kennedy Center, Jordan Hall, Fanneuil Hall, and Old South Meeting Place.

-An outgoing and engaging personality, Danny is well-known media personality and has been profiled on Korean television media such as JTBC “Classic Today,” Mnet “Classic Dominant,” Arirang “Heart to Heart,” and in print media, Marie Claire Korea, and was Playbill’s choice in Scene Playbill Magazine.
+An outgoing and engaging personality, Danny is well-known media personality and has been profiled on Korean television media such as JTBC “Classic Today,” Mnet “Classic Dominant,” Arirang “Heart to Heart,” and in print media, Marie Claire Korea, and was Playbill’s Choice in Scene Playbill Magazine.
 He has also garnered worldwide attention as a speaker, giving lectures in Korea sponsored by Lotte and the COEX Starfield Library.
 Most recently, Danny shared his artistry and commentary at two TEDxBeaconStreet conferences, one of which was held at the historic Fenway Park.
 TED talks: “The Power of Classical Music” “The Magic of Bach”.

 Born in Chicago in 1991, Danny is currently a Rebanks Fellow at the Royal Conseratory of Music under the direction of Barry Shiffman.
-Danny holds a Bachelor of Music and Master of Music degrees from New England Conservatory in Boston, where he studied with Donald Weilerstein, Soovin Kim, and Malcolm Lowe.
+Danny holds a Bachelor of Music and Master of Music degrees from the New England Conservatory in Boston, where he studied with Donald Weilerstein, Soovin Kim, and Malcolm Lowe.
 He plays on a violin made in Naples by Vincenzo Postiglione in 1901.